 , BrewHardware Spincycle shorty threaded into the kettle's welded whirlpool port.
 This unit can usually be freely rotated to select clockwise or counterclockwise stirring.
 We recommend a slightly upwards output angle to encourage vertical mixing during the chilling operation to reduce temperature stratification.
 Rotation direction has not proven to be important for successful trub cone formation post boil.Locline Recirculation Kit Installed through the lid of the kettle.
 This solution is decidedly better than draping a silicone hose on the grain bed because it is articulating and holds its position exactly where you position it.
 You can orient the outflow exactly at the height of the top of the grain bed to reduce boring holes in the grainbed.
 It is also superior to lid mounted sprayers that cannot be height adjusted because spraying or dripping wort from several inches above the grainbed causes more heat loss and oxidizes the malt more than necessary.

 on the whirlpool port.
-This is the main operator for the different modes of kettle operation so we'll explain this in some detail here.
-This valve selects between whirlpool/kettle stir only, Recirculate over the grain only, and both.
+This "manifold" is the main operator for the different modes of kettle operation so we'll explain this in some detail here.
+This combination of two valves selects whether recirculated wort goes into the whirlpool port, goes up and over the grain bed or both.
+The individual valves for each wort path also allow you to customize the flow rate to each destination.
 Whirlpool is used during initial water heat up as well as during immersion chilling.
-In the "both" position, wort is recirculated over the grain to distribute new heat input as well as whirlpooled to keep the lower layer fully mixed and at the same temperature during the mashing phase.
-This recirculate and stir feature is not found on any competitor systems and is the real key to perfect temperature.
+In the "both" position with both valves open to some degree, wort is recirculated over the grain to distribute new heat input as well as whirlpooled to keep the lower layer fully mixed and at the same temperature during the mashing phase.
+This recirculate and stir combination feature is not found on any competitor systems and is the real key to perfect temperature.
 This cannot be emphasized enough.
 Many users of recirculating BIAB systems complain about temperature stability issues along with pumping too quickly over the top and possibly dry firing their element.
 This dual flow path system is the solution to both problems.
 Finally, the recirculate only mode is great for filling your fermenter.
 Instead of this hose going up to the lid mounted locline port, it gets quick disconnected from the lid and dropped into or connected to your fermenter.
-This 3-way valve is equipped with a BLQD-F (male QD) on the input side and a mini ball valve and additional BLQD-F on the recirculation output side.
+The input and recirculation output to the tee system is equipped with BLQD-F (male QD) on the input side and a mini ball valve and additional BLQD-F on the recirculation output side.
 The mini ball valve is used to throttle the recirculation to tailor the mix between stirring and recirculation.
 We recommend limiting the recirculation flow rate to 2 quarts per minute or less to avoid dry firing the element.

 Everything listed above represents the common "base" kit that all share the same components regardless of which pump add on you select.
 The price listed is for the base build by kettle size.
 The cost of the pump kit add on is the same regardless of which kettle size you select.CHOICES YOU HAVE TO MAKE OUTSIDE OF ORDERING THE BASE KIT ABOVE